Do you have a safe password? Find out if you are choosing a good one

 Error 3: build words with letters and numbers

-Did you ever think of creating a password similar to l0ve, pa55word or Iloveyou2?
+Did you ever think that a safe password is similar to l0ve, pa55word or Iloveyou2?
 If you think that a password like this will confuse the crackers think twice.
 This is not a barrier to programs specialized in brute force attacks like John the Ripper.
 So forget about that 4you password for God sake.

 Error 4: Use brand names, movies, soccer teams, and musical bands.